We don’t want to alarm you, but cyber threats are everywhere.

 So, with that in mind, here are some of our top tips for dealing with nasty cyber threats:

 - Ensure your data is safe.
-Whether it’s on-premise or in the cloud, make sure your IT team or provider offer the best security around.
-Cloud providers, such as Microsoft Azure, provide leading security measures, real-time threat detection and ongoing security ‘health checks’.
+Whether it’s on-premise or in the cloud, make sure your IT team or provider offer the best security.
+Cloud providers, such as Microsoft Azure, often provide leading security measures, real-time threat detection and ongoing security ‘health checks’.
 However, on top of this, create a stringent data security policy that's followed across your organisation.

 - Protect employee accounts.
 Hacking into apps, devices and accounts is easier than you might think.
 Deploying multi-factor authentication or biometric authentication across your employee accounts will deter cyber hackers.
 What’s more, user permissions will allow you to restrict access to sensitive information.